 Linking to a Text Version

 You should include a link from the multimedia file to the text version.
 If a multimedia file is directly embedded onto your page, then you can include a link to the text version in the caption underneath the file.
-See the Fuel Cell Animation for an example.

 If you link directly to a multimedia file directly, you should include a link to the text version near the link to download the file.